setrf/forecasterarena/docs/METHODOLOGY_v1.md

 ### 1.1 Motivation

 Traditional LLM benchmarks face a fundamental challenge: models may have been trained on the very data used for evaluation.
-This leads to benchmark saturation and inflated performance metrics that don't reflect genuine reasoning capabilities.
+This leads to benchmark saturation and inflated performance metrics that do not reflect genuine reasoning capabilities.

 Prediction markets offer a unique solution.
-They present questions about future events—outcomes that cannot exist in any training data because they haven't happened yet.
+They present questions about future events, outcomes that cannot exist in any training data because they have not happened yet.
 By having LLMs make forecasts on these markets, we can evaluate their ability to:

 1. Reason about uncertainty
 2. Synthesize information from their knowledge base